-Following the initial consultation with residents of Coity Higher and other stakeholders, site surveys were carried out.
-This evidence gathering phase has highlighted a number of "hot spots" within the Coity Higher area where there are particular concerns relating to community access and safety.
+Following the consultation with residents of Coity Higher and other stakeholders, site surveys were carried out.
+This evidence gathering phase has highlighted "hot spots" within the Coity Higher area where there are particular concerns relating to community access and safety.

-This report makes recommendations as to where improvement opportunities exist and offers outline solutions for consideration.
+This report makes recommendations as to where improvement opportunities exist and offers solutions for consideration.
+Some solutions may require further development prior to implementation.